Updated: 24th March 2021

 Edinburgh CastlePerhaps one of the most prominent aspects is the stunning Edinburgh Castle, a historic fortress that looms dramatically over the rest of the city from its position on Castle Rock.
 Archaeologists have traced human settlements here all the way back to the Iron Age.
 Its rounded stone towers are thought to have been the original inspiration for Hogwarts School of Witchcraft and Wizardry, as JK Rowling used to stare longingly at them out of the back window of The Elephant House cafe as she was writing.
 But the fortress is particularly known for the One O'clock Gun, which fires at this time every day and has become known as a symbol of Edinburgh.
 This is where you'll want to take your photo.

 The Old TownOur final photo-spot is the UNESCO-protected Old Town, which is the oldest part of the city.
 Much of the medieval street plan has been preserved, and there are a number of reformation-era buildings where you'll want to pose.
 Wander the twisting alleyways for an hour or so and you'll come across numerous statues, fountains and monuments that are worth a photo.
 Places to watch out for include the Scottish Parliament Building, the Old College of the University of Edinburgh and the National Museum of Scotland.

 Now that you know the top spots to take photographs in Edinburgh, you can start the preparations for your trip there.
+Browse our amazing UK Coastal Cruises deals and discover which voyages will take you there.
 Just one thing - be sure to remember your camera!